-Plymouth University is building a prestigious £17 million facility to provide a research-intensive environment to investigate cancer; infection, immunity and inflammation; & neurodegenerative diseases, including:
+The University is proud to have built a prestigious £17 million facility to provide a research-intensive environment to investigate cancer; infection, immunity and inflammation; and neurodegenerative diseases, including:

 Brain tumours, dementia, Parkinson’s, Huntington’s, antibiotic resistance, oral cancer, non-Hodgkins lymphoma, Ebola and bovine tuberculosis.

 Thousands affected by devastating diseases

 So many diseases are without a cure, such as brain tumours, dementia, and Parkinson’s disease.

 Accelerating research towards a cure